 1. NTP shift: Because the way the OS handles the NTP, the time of the local machine will vary over time.
 This is ok as long as the difference is not too much.

-2. MTC shift: This could be caused by an bad video signal (while using the DSK) attached to the input of the video card, or by a bad reference signal.
+2. MTC shift: This could be caused by an bad video signal attached to the input of the video card, or by a bad reference signal.
 Use a Frame Synchronizer like this http://www.aja.com/products/fs/ to stabilize the signal in such a case.

-Versions v1.6 and above of just:play/live support other sources then the NTP of the local machine to generate the master time.
+just:out supports other sources than the NTP of the local machine to generate the master time.
 This allows to read the tc from a much more accurate time source like an LTC generator.
 In addition we also support to resync the master time to the tc source at the end of every playlist, where we resync for a maximum of 5 frames per playlist.
 This function can be turned off completely or turned off for certain playlists to avoid shortened clips or black frames every time the time has been resynced.